TheoLeanse/redux-tute/README.md

-Exploring ideas about state management and immutable data with Redux through (this great tutorial)[http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html].
+Exploring ideas about state management and immutable data with Redux through [this great tutorial](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html).